 Melissa also devotes her time to a number of pro bono matters.
 She has represented clients seeking asylum, as well as clients in matrimonial and custody matters.

-Melissa has been recognized by Chambers USA where clients describe her as "very smart" and note that she "offers great insight," by Super Lawyers as a Rising Star and by Latino Leaders Magazine as a Latino Lawyer to Keep on the Watch.
+Melissa has been recognized by Chambers USA where clients describe her as "very smart" and note that she "offers great insight," by Super Lawyers as a Rising Star, by Latino Leaders Magazine as a Latino Lawyer to Keep on the Watch and by Best Lawyers on its Ones to Watch list.

 Non-Competition Agreements and Restrictive Covenants